minpark283/JamGame/README.md

 # JamGame
-Made by Yitao, Min, Scott, and Miguel
+Made by Yitao, Min, Scott, and Miguel<br />
-Original repo link is HERE: https://github.com/minpark283/Collectathon Set screen size to 1600 x 900
+Original repo link is HERE: https://github.com/minpark283/Collectathon<br />
+Set screen size to 1600 x 900<br />
-Controls:
+Controls: <br />
-AD- move left and right
+AD- move left and right<br />
-Space - jump
+Space - jump<br />
-S - interact and talk
+S - interact and talk<br />
-J - to swing
+J - to swing<br />
-K - to shield
+K - to shield<br />
-P - to pause and go back home
+P - to pause and go back home<br />
-E - to switch between ability form
+E - to switch between ability form<br />
-U - to activate the ability form
+U - to activate the ability form<br />
-I - to use the active of the ability
+I - to use the active of the ability<br />